-We receive many enquiries about our editing and proofreading services.
+We receive many enquiries about our editing services and proofreading services.
 There is often confusion about the definitions of editing and proofreading.
 Sometimes people enquire about proofreading services when they really need editing services.
 At other times people ask us about editing services when they might only need proofreading services.

 In order to clarify the differences between editing services and proofreading services we’ll explain them.